afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 In such a case, there is no need to build this subsystem.
 However, we also provide the design in case you are short of available GPIO pins for the previous alternative.

-The circuit uses the same pins as the previous alternative, except for `BattEN`, which is not needed.
+The circuit uses the same terminals as the previous alternative, except for `BattEN`, which is not needed.

 - **Battery (+)** pin (battery positive terminal).
 Not exposed and not needed in the alluded boards.
 - **battREAD** pin: provides the current battery voltage.
 May be exposed or not in the alluded boards.